sachinruk/tiliter_code_challenge/Readme.md

 ```

 ## Machine Learning
 Apologies for not using a script, but that would have ignored the intricacies of using fastai library.
+See `MNIST.ipynb` and `Flowers.ipynb` for code.

 ### MNIST challenge
 - Accuracy of 98.66% on test set.